 - Open the CodeCommit console.

-- In the region selector, you must choose the AWS Region where the repository is created.
+- In the region selector, choose the AWS Region where the repository is created.

 - On the Repositories page, you need to find the name of the desired repository to share.

-- In Clone URL, you should choose the desired protocol for your users’ use.
+- In the Clone URL, choose the desired protocol for your users’ use.

-- You should send your users the clone URL along with any other instructions.
+- Now, send your users the clone URL along with any other instructions.
 And ensure to include the configuration information for the connection protocol.

 Finally!
 We are done.

 We hope that you found this blog helpful.
 If you are a beginner and want to migrate the AWS Git repository to AWS CodeCommit, you would be able to do that with ease after going through this article.
 Please provide your valuable feedback in the comment section below.